 Bergstein & Ullrich, LLP was formed in 2001, bringing together the expertise of partners Stephen Bergstein and Helen G. Ullrich.
-Along with Christopher D.Watkins, we have extensive experience in plaintiffs’ litigation.
+We have extensive experience in plaintiffs’ litigation.
 We have won jury awards and negotiated settlements vindicating clients and upholding their constitutional and civil rights.
 Many of our victories have become important precedents in New York, and in jurisdictions around the country.

 The Bergstein & Ullrich, LLP law firm represents plaintiffs and employees whose rights were violated and need vigorous representation in court or other venues.
 There are laws to protect you in these situations.
 We help plaintiffs take legal action, often a last resort for many who have tried and failed to resolve the matter.
 With our legal knowledge and experience in hundreds of cases, we can help get the relief you seek – such as lost wages, compensation for pain and suffering, coverage for medical expenses and other damages.

 Bergstein & Ullrich LLP is based in Chester, in Orange County, New York, (about 60 miles northwest of New York City) and practices in State and Federal courts.

 If you have a legal matter for us to consider, please see the Contact Us page, which should answer most of your questions.
 Please note that before we can take a case, we ask you to provide information via a confidential questionnaire:

 Civil Rights Blog - We maintain the only law blog that covers the civil rights decisions of the United States Court of Appeals for the Second Circuit.

 Please click HERE to view some of our success stories.